IObundle/iob-soc/README.md

 export PATH=$PATH:/path/to/riscv/bin
 ```

-The above command should be added to your `~/.bashrc` file, so that
-you do not have to type it on every session.
+The above command should be added to your `~/.bashrc` file so you do not have to type it on every session.